larylc/Chess-Webscraping-Projects/README.md

 </details>

 ### Access File: The csv for this project is too large.
+---

+## Additional Files

+The web-scraping projects produced data sets up to June 2021.
+Recent September data using the same procedures are now avaible in this repository.

 ## Contact Me